Why this page exists

 A useful audit samples multiple buyer intents because a store may appear for brand-specific prompts but disappear for category or alternative prompts.

-A product recommendation audit is only useful if it explains which pages, fields, and proof assets are helping or hurting the answer.
+A product recommendation audit is only useful if it explains which pages, fields, source gaps, and proof assets may be influencing the sampled answer.

-The strongest output is not a screenshot of ChatGPT; it is a prioritized list of fixes the store can actually ship.
+The strongest output is not a screenshot of ChatGPT; it is a prioritized list of fixes the store can actually ship plus a boundary on what the sample cannot prove.

 The useful deliverable is not a screenshot of ChatGPT.
 It is a repeatable worksheet that shows what was asked, what was recommended, which pages support the answer, and what to fix first.